OBOAcademy/obook/docs/explanation/taxon-constraints-explainer.md

 There are three classes outlined in red which were created mistakenly; the asserted taxon for each of these conflicts with taxon restrictions in the rest of the ontology:

 - **'whisker in human'** — We expect this to be unsatisfiable since it is a subclass of 'whisker', which has a 'never in Hominidae' restriction.
-'Whisker in human' is asserted to be in a subclass of 'Hominidae'.
+'Whisker in human' is asserted to be in_taxon 'Homo sapiens', a subclass of 'Hominidae'.
 - **'whisker in catfish'** — We expect this to be unsatisfiable since it is a subclass of 'whisker', and thus a subclass of 'hair'.
 'Hair' has an 'only in Mammalia' restriction.
-'Whisker in catfish' is asserted to be in 'Siluriformes' (catfish), which is a subclass of Teleostei and thus disjoint from 'Mammalia'.
+'Whisker in catfish' is asserted to be in_taxon 'Siluriformes' (catfish), which is a subclass of Teleostei and thus disjoint from 'Mammalia'.
 - **'whisker muscle in human'** — We expect this to be unsatisfiable since it is a 'whisker muscle' and thus part of a 'whisker', and thus inherits the 'never in Hominidae' restriction from 'whisker' via the property chain `part_of o in_taxon -> in_taxon`.
-This conflicts with its asserted taxon 'Homo sapiens', a subclass of 'Hominidae'.
+This conflicts with its asserted in_taxon 'Homo sapiens', a subclass of 'Hominidae'.

 ### Taxon restriction modeling